What does Malcolm mean?

-Malcolm \m(a)-lco-lm, mal-colm\ as a boy's name is pronounced MAL-cum.
+Malcolm \m(a)-lco-lm, mal-colm\ as a boys' name is pronounced MAL-cum.
 It is of Scottish and Gaelic origin, and the meaning of Malcolm is "devotee of Saint Columba".
 The name of the prince of Scotland who became king after Macbeth murdered his father.
 Shakespeare's play was based on the true story.
 The name appeals to black families because of Malcom X. Publisher Malcolm Forbes.

-Malcolm is a very popular first name for males (#355 out of 1220, Top 29%) and also a very popular surname or last name for all people (#2779 out of 88799, Top 3%) (2000 U.S. Census).
+Malcolm is a very popular first name for men (#355 out of 1220, Top 29%) and also a very popular last name for both adults and children (#2779 out of 88799, Top 3%).
+(2000 U.S. Census)

 Shown below is the birth name popularity of Malcolm for boys.
 Malcolm reached its peak position of #206 in the U.S. in 1992, and is currently at #442.
 (2014 Birth Statistics)

 Popular varying forms of Malcolm (#442 the previous year) appearing in the Top 1000 are Calum and Malcom.
 Adoption of these boy names reached its peak in the year 1992 and has become significantly lower since, with the versions Malcolm and Malcom becoming less trendy.
 Below is a graphed analysis of the usage of Malcolm and corresponding names.
 (2014 Birth Statistics)

 Malcolm▼ is pronounced similarly to Malcam.
 This name tends to be less commonly used than Malcolm.